Yubico/yubikit-android/yubikit/README.md

 # YubiKit Module
-The **YubiKit** module is the core library which detects the plugged in YubiKey or a YubiKey in close proximity to the NFC reader, and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.
+The **YubiKit** module is the core library.
+It detects the plugged-in YubiKey or one in close proximity to the NFC reader and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.
+It also provides a set of utility methods to simplify communication with the YubiKey, methods such as preparing payloads and parsing responses.

-It also provides a set of utility methods to simplify communication with YubiKey, e.g. preparing payloads and parssing responses.
+## Requirements

-The **YubiKit** requires at minimum Java 7 or Android 4.4, future versions may require a later baseline.
-Anything lower than Android 8.0 may receive less testing by Yubico.
+The **YubiKit** module requires at minimum Java 7 or Android 4.4.
+Anything lower than Android 8.0 may have been tested by Yubico to a lesser extent.

-## Integration Steps <a name="integration_steps"></a>
+## Integrating the YubiKit Module <a name="integration_steps"></a>
-### Download
+### Downloading the Module
-#### Gradle:
+#### With Gradle

 ```gradle
 dependencies {